 - Something I’ve always wanted to say is…

 - It might surprise people to know that I…

-Click here for a more detailed journal guide.
+Click here for a copy of the Real Me Tree journal and activity guide.

 I strongly encourage you to choose one or two people who you feel safe with to share some of your insights.
 This activity is especially fun to do with kids and their reflections can reveal useful information for parents to note on how to nurture that child’s sense of self-esteem and confidence.